flaraloza123/holberton-system_engineering-devops-1/0x0D-web_stack_debugging_0/README.md

 In this first debugging project, you will need to get Apache to run on the container and to return a page containing Hello Holberton when querying the root of it.

-## Usage
+## Requirements

-* All files were created and compiled on Ubuntu 14.04.4 LTS
+* All files are created and compiled on Ubuntu 14.04.4 LTS
+* All Bash scripts are linted with Shellcheck.
-* All files are linted with Puppet Lint 2.1.1.
+* All Puppet scripts are linted with Puppet Lint 2.1.1.

 ## Tasks